etangaming123/katsune/README.md

 ![a screenshot](./docs/thatonescreenshot.png)

+### /ship

+shipping is literally a random number generator and should not be taken seriously.

 ## Your own usage

 > [!WARNING]
 > Katsune was not programmed for other Discord servers.
 Use this script on your own server at your own risk!

 Katsune is free to use in your own Discord server if you wish to!
 Please note, issues that occur during your own usage cannot be reported as bugs.

 > [!TIP]
 > Test your Discord bot before sending invites!